jrenaud90/TidalPy/Documentation/Using RadialSolver.md

 TidalPy uses a numerical shooting methods which integrates a set of 3x6 viscoelastic-gravitational ordinary differential equations from the core of the planet to its surface.
-The final result is a super position of the three different solutions where each solutions coefficients are determined by boundary conditions at the surface of the planet.
+The final result is a super position of the three different solutions where each solutions' coefficients are determined by boundary conditions at the surface of the planet.

 To learn more about this method please review the literature cited in the references section.